jpsilvashy/newton/README.md

 ## Compiling CSS and JavaScript

-Bootstrap includes a [makefile](Makefile) with convenient methods for working with the framework.
+Newton includes a [makefile](Makefile) with convenient methods for working with the framework.
 Before getting started, be sure to install [the necessary local dependencies](package.json):

 ```
 $ npm install